-For debugging web application hosted on IIS, you much enable IIS at first.
+For debugging web applications hosted on IIS, you much enable IIS at first.

-Enabling IIS Step By Step (You can skip this if you have done already)
+Enabling IIS Step By Step (You can skip this if you have done it already)

 - Press Win + R keyboard keys combination to open Run Window, then type appwiz.cpl and press Enter.

-- Then Windows Features windows will open, there for simplicity, check all the subcomponent inside Internet Information Services.and press Ok button.
+- Then Windows Features windows will open, there for simplicity, check all the subcomponents inside Internet Information Services. and press the Ok button.
 Then you may have to wait sometimes for applying Windows Features Changes.